matteoNunz/ImmunoPoli/README.md

 ![front page](App/Images/index.png?raw=true)

 The App Manager can:
-- add new covid test results
+- add new COVID-19 test results
 - perform queries to the database
 - see common trends